GFDRR/rdl-standard/docs/taxonomies/ged4all.md

 ### Communication systems

-A communication system is comprised by offices dedicated to the reception and dissimination of information (e.g. telephones offices, call centers, TV stations, radio station, telecomunication stations), supporting transmitter towers and distribution circuits.
+A communication system is comprised by offices dedicated to the reception and dissemination of information (e.g. telephones offices, call centers, TV stations, radio station, telecommunication stations), supporting transmitter towers and distribution circuits.
 The components have been classified based on the classification system proposed by HAZUS.
 For the purposes of assessing damage due to natural disasters, it is also relevant to identify the presence of anchorage and whether the elements have been designed according to a particular code.
 <br>The taxonomy string for the components of a communication system is:
 <br>`COM/COMPONENT/ANCHORAGE/CODE`<br>